 Meet our guides: Emelie Hill Dittmer

-On the plains of Skåne, known for its artists and beech forests, Emelie Hill Dittmer has found a home as well as work. Österlen Folk High School offers several writing courses, and Emelie is in charge of one of them.
+Emelie has found a home as well as work on the plains of Skåne, known for its artists and beech forests. Österlen Folk High School offers several writing courses, and Emelie is in charge of one of them.

 The limits of journalism

 For Emelie, writing has always been a lifeline.
-Journaling became a tool for her to understand and process a dysfunctional childhood.
+Journalling became a tool for her to understand and process a dysfunctional childhood.
 As a child, she was bullied in school and had to look for friends elsewhere; through ads in magazines, she found pen-pals, and lots of them!
-Emelie spent hours reading and writing letters, her record was fifty letters in one day, she remembers.
+Emelie spent hours reading and writing letters, her record was fifty letters in one day, she recalls.

 A tangible difference

 After recovering from Burnout Syndrome, Emelie travelled abroad for a change of scenery and to find her way forward in life.
 She ended up in England and stayed there a lot longer than she had expected; fourteen years to be precise.
-This is where Emelie’s interest in the therapeutic effects of writing grew to become something more.
-Via a charity organisation, she began leading a writing group with participants who were diagnosed with different kinds of mental disabilities – that in some cases had also lead to addiction and homelessness.
+This is where Emelie’s interest in the therapeutic effects of writing grew.
+Via a charity organisation, she began leading a writing group with participants who were diagnosed with different kinds of mental disabilities – which in some cases had also led to addiction and homelessness.

 That tangible, physical difference is something she continually sees in her students.

 Emelie trained to become a writing teacher and continued to offer courses and workshops in England.
-She was part of the art project SICK!
-Living with an invisible illness in south-eastern England, and then she heard about Write Your Self.
+She was part of the art project SICK, and living with an invisible illness in south-eastern England, when she heard about Write Your Self.

 Using her own healing journey as an example

-While Emelie trained to become a Write Your Self guide, she also worked with her own story – growing up with a violent father, being bullied in school.
-But also the trauma she had inherited – her grandmother’s time in the concentration camp of Ravensbruck during the Holocaust, and how Emelie have been affected as a third-generation survivor.
+While Emelie trained to become a Write Your Self Guide, she also worked with her own story – growing up with a violent father, being bullied at school.
+But also the trauma she had inherited – her grandmother’s time in the Ravensbruck concentration camp during the Holocaust, and how Emelie had been affected as a third-generation survivor.

-To write her own story and use the Write Your Self tools is something Emelie is passionate about, and something she recommends other Guides to do.
+Writing her own story and personally using the Write Your Self tools is something Emelie is passionate about, and something she recommends that other Guides do.

 After fourteen years in England, Emelie and her family have settled in Österlen.
-The offer to start up a course in healing writing was what compelled her to move back to Sweden again.
+The offer to start a course in healing writing was what compelled her to move back to Sweden.
 The course is based on the Write Your Self methodology and is the first of its kind to be offered in a Folk High School.
-The course is offered part-time and participants are qualified for student aid.
+The course is offered part-time and participants qualify for student aid.
 The students live all over Sweden and most of the teaching takes place online, except for a few compulsory meetings at the Folk High School.

-Creating a brand new course in a new format is challenging.
-Getting the technical aspects right, learning what the right size and make up of the group is, and estimating the amount of assignments the students can manage during a term.
+Creating a brand new course in a new format is challenging: getting the technical aspects right, learning what the right size and make up of the group is, and estimating the number of assignments the students can manage during a term.